Editora Globo: History

-The bookstore "Livraria do Globo" begun as in a little store located at "Rua da Praia" Number 268.
-The bookstore was open daily from 6:30 am to 10:00 pm, including Saturdays.
-With a little business success, the bookstore started working as a copy and paperwork center, making bookbindings and other small services and the building where it was located underwent a slight remodeling.
+The bookstore "Livraria do Globo" began as a little store located at "Rua da Praia" Number 268.
+Livraria do Globo was open daily from 6:30 am to 10:00 pm, including Saturdays.
+After some business success the bookstore started working as a copy and paperwork center, doing bookbindings and other small services, the building where it was located underwent a slight remodeling.

 Its first branch store was created in Santa Maria, near the old ferryway center of Rio Grande do Sul.
-The "Livraria do Globo's" owners decided to create an own magazine, called "Revista do Globo".
+The "Livraria do Globo's" owners decided to create their own magazine, called "Revista do Globo".

-In the 1940s, the bookstore company reached its top success, with three branch stores in Brazil's South Region and offices in Rio de Janeiro and São Paulo.
-In 1986, the bookstore was sold to Rio Gráfica Editora, property of Fundação Roberto Marinho, that decided to rename its publishing house to Editora Globo, which continues as the current name.
+In the 1940s, the bookstore company reached its highest success, with three branch stores in Brazil's South Region and offices in Rio de Janeiro and São Paulo.
+In 1986, the bookstore was sold to Rio Gráfica Editora, property of Fundação Roberto Marinho, who decided to rename its publishing house to Editora Globo, as it is still named.

+In 1989, publishing house Editora Globo launched the magazines Criativa, focused on fashion and culture, and Destino, aimed at readers interested in esotericism, whose circulation continued until 1997.
+Before that period, Criativa, as well as Globo Rural, had been published by Rio Gráfica Editora.

+In 1991, the magazine Globo Ciência was created, also inspired by a television program, with a focus on science and technology.
+That same year, the publisher also launched its first international title, Marie Claire, aimed at a female audience.
+In 1998, Globo Ciência was renamed Galileu, adopting an editorial approach focused on anticipating trends in science, technology, culture, and behavior.

+In 1993, the magazine Crescer was launched, featuring content related to childhood stages, from pregnancy to adolescence, covering topics such as health, development, research, and guidance for parents and guardians.
+In 1994, the magazine Net TV was introduced, focused on cable television programming.
+In 2003, the publication underwent editorial and graphic redesign and was renamed Monet.